Edward H. Ripley: Civil War

 Ripley left college near the end of his senior year to join the Army, enlisting as a private in the 9th Vermont Infantry in May 1862.
 Union College continued him on its student rolls and awarded him a Bachelor of Arts degree as a member of the Class of 1862.

 He attained the rank of sergeant, and then was commissioned as a captain and appointed to command the regiment's Company B, which he led during action in the Shenandoah Valley Campaign in the summer of 1862, including the Siege of Suffolk, Virginia.
-He received promotion to major that summer.
+He received a promotion to major that summer.

 In September 1862 Ripley was among those taken prisoner at the Battle of Harpers Ferry.
 After he was exchanged in January 1863 he continued to serve with the 9th Vermont during action in Virginia and North Carolina throughout 1863.
 He was promoted to lieutenant colonel in May 1863, and received promotion to colonel and command of the regiment a week later.